 Successful digital brands are built in great part on continuous software improvements and updates.
-But what happens when a top web brand’s logo itself has not changed since its 1.0 inception?
+But what happens when a top web brand’s logo has not changed since its 1.0 inception?
 This was the situation for eBay.

 While eBay had grown into one of the world’s largest online marketplaces, its innovative culture was not reflected in the decade-old brand.
 For Lippincott, this meant that more than a logo update was required.
 A full design system update, content assessment and strategy were essential to better convey eBay’s transformed brand.

-To unveil the refreshed brand identity, Lippincott created a launch approach, core messaging and microsite focused on placing the logo evolution in the broader strategic context.
-The site encouraged the media and customers to not just reconsider eBay but to understand its vision for more personalized shopping. eBay employees enjoyed first previews of powerful visual applications of future concepts, such as billboards, shopping bags and iPads, which were displayed on digital monitors throughout the campus and on the brand’s Facebook page.
+To unveil the refreshed brand identity, Lippincott created a launch approach, core messaging and microsite concentrated on placing the logo evolution in the broader strategic context.
+The site encouraged the media and customers to not just reconsider eBay but to understand its vision for more personalized shopping. eBay employees enjoyed first previews of powerful visual applications of future concepts, such as billboards, shopping bags and iPads, which were displayed on digital monitors throughout the eBay campus and on the brand’s Facebook page.

 The year following the new brand’s launch, eBay recorded a staggering 26 million new active buyers, equating to a 25 percent growth.